 PLEASE NOTE: Price is per person and based on two people sharing a twin/double room.
 Single room supplements and upgrades are not included.

 Day 2 - Full Day - North York Moors Railway & Whitby

-We enjoy a scenic journey by train from Pickering to Goathland./nOur heritage train takes us through the dramatic North York Moors National Park./nGoathland Station was made famous by the first Harry Potter film./nWhitby, on the banks of the River Esk, is dominated by the remains of a 13th century Benedictine abbey. /nAtop the West Cliff is a monument to Whitby's whaling past - two giant tusks frame the view. /nCaptain Cook lived here in 1746 and there is an interesting museum explaining his adventures (entry fee applies)./n
+We enjoy a scenic journey by train aboard the North York Moors Railway./nOur heritage train takes us through the dramatic North York Moors National Park./nGoathland Station was made famous by the first Harry Potter film./nWhitby, on the banks of the River Esk, is dominated by the remains of a 13th century Benedictine abbey. /nAtop the West Cliff is a monument to Whitby's whaling past - two giant tusks frame the view. /nCaptain Cook lived here in 1746 and there is an interesting museum explaining his adventures (entry fee applies)./n